About Su Casa

 At Su Casa, we have been designing beautiful spaces in classic style for over 30 years.
 Every design fits your lifestyle.

-Located in Newton, MA, Su Casa Designs is a full service interior design studio offering a comprehensive approach to designing a home.
-We assist in renovations from the ground up using our extensive stable of vendors, many of whom have been with us for over 20 years: space planners, contractors, finished carpenters, painters, wallpaper hangers, and drapery and upholstery workrooms.
+Located in Newton, Massachusetts, Su Casa Designs is a full service interior design studio offering a comprehensive approach to designing a home.
+We assist in renovations from the ground up using our extensive network of vendors, many of whom have been with us for over 20 years: space planners, contractors, carpenters, painters, wallpaper hangers, and drapery and upholstery workrooms.
 With their help we have worked on projects ranging from country cottages in Ireland to vacation homes in Rhode Island, Cape Cod, New Hampshire, Vermont, coastal Maine and Florida.
-We have been involved in new construction and total and partial renovations of homes all over the greater Boston area.
+We have been involved in new construction and total/partial renovations of homes in the greater Boston area.

 The studio's success is based on our turnkey approach to problem solving which takes the client from early planning stages to completed interiors with “fresh flowers and newly made beds.”

-Design concepts are new, fresh and always give priority to client preferences and budgets.
-We attempt to incorporate existing furniture, artwork, antiques and carpets while bringing a fresh new voice and adding a bit of spice and fun.
+Concepts are new, fresh and always give priority to client preferences and budgets.
+We attempt to incorporate existing furniture, artwork, antiques and carpets while adding a bit of spice and fun.
 Our partnership with clients ensures functional space, exquisite taste and warm, comfortable interiors.

 headshot photos